jannikwienecke/fastshift-react/docs/notes/ideas&features.md

 - [ ] Dynamic filtering for the view => taskView.addFilter("userId", params.userId)
   - this allows for apps with such a routing structure /user/jannikwienecke/view/tasks
 - [ ]

+## BUGS

+- [ ] Nextjs Server side with react query: when updating a record, and then refreshing the page the record is not updated (server) but it is updated (client).
+Flickering
+- Convex cannot upload the functions due to a jotai esm module import..
+Need to uncomment this to make it work